Ayms/bitcoin-transactions/README.md

 <b>If you have just as little as a slight shadow of a doubt while creating a transaction and looking at the outcome, please don't send it, email us or post an issue (WITHOUT YOUR PRIVATE KEYS)</b>

 <b>Before this, please do some work and check precisely what you did, common mistakes are related to wrong private keys and/or wrong redeem script or prevamount for multisig, or fees too low, or amount to be spent on a destination address too low (referenced as "dust" if below 546 Satoshis)</b>

-### "Advanced use" - Multiple inputs

-The previous method requires to perform one transaction per output to be spent, this can be a kind of painful and you are paying more network fees (this does not change anything for the dev fees), you might want to merge different outputs to a single destination address in one transaction (so you can spend it later with only one transaction too)

-See the [Multiple inputs](https://github.com/Ayms/bitcoin-transactions#multiple-inputs) section below

 ### Important - Understanding transactions